 Toronto, ON M5H 2N6

 If you are submitting a nomination by email, please indicate the award and the name of the candidate being nominated in your subject line.
 For example:

 Re: Law Society Medal Nomination, Jane Nancy Smith

 Re: Lincoln Alexander Award Nomination, John David Smith

 Letters of nomination, letters of support and other accompanying material submitted by email should be in PDF format.

-The nominations for the paralegal award are reviewed by a selection committee comprised of all five paralegal members of the Paralegal Standing Committee, the Vice-Chair of the Paralegal Standing Committee, a lay bencher member of the Paralegal Standing Committee and the Treasurer of the Law Society or designate.
-The selection committee will review all of the nominations and report to Convocation in-camera with their recommendation for the award.
+The nominations for the William J. Simpson Distinguished Paralegal Award are reviewed by the Paralegal Award Selection Committee comprised of all five paralegal benchers of the Paralegal Standing Committee, the vice-chair of the Paralegal Standing Committee, a lay bencher member of the Paralegal Standing Committee and the Treasurer of the Law Society or designate.
+The selection committee will review all of the nominations and report to Convocation in camera with their recommendation for the award.
 The committee’s recommendation must be approved by Convocation.

 Announcement of Award Recipients